AmbaliOladele/alx-low_level_programming/0x00-hello_world/README.md

 # Hello World in C
+Aims at learning what is entry point, basics commands (puts, printf, putchar), compilation process with gcc in __C language__

+## Files
 All of the following files are scripts and programs written in C:
 Filename | Description
 --- | ---
 [0-preprocessor](0-preprocessor) | Runs a C file through the preprocessor and saves the result into another file